Pepdexpepdex

 Do doctors prescribe PT-141 (Bremelanotide)?+

-Yes — Vyleesi prescribed by gynecology, primary care, sexual-medicine providers.
+Yes, Vyleesi prescribed by gynecology, primary care, sexual-medicine providers.

 What's the typical dose of PT-141 (Bremelanotide)?+

-1.0-1.75 mg sub-q, 30-45 min before activity.
+1.0-1.75 mg sub-q, at least 45 min before activity (FDA Vyleesi label minimum).
 No more than 1 dose in 24h, no more than 8 doses per month.

 What are the side effects of PT-141 (Bremelanotide)?+